SquareBracketAssociates/Booklet-Graphics/Chapters/bloc/events.md

 the BlSpace element the process will be completed.

 ##### stop event propatation

 You can stop the event propagation in an event handler by adding `anEvent consumed: true.`

+##### prevent event capture

+Sometime, you don't want your element to capture event.
+There is an option to forbid mouse events for an element.
+You just send *#preventMouseEvent* to it.
+`child2 := BlElement new size: 200 asPoint; position: 200 asPoint; border: (BlBorder paint: Color blue width: 2);preventMouseEvents.`

+You can also prevent element and its children to capture event, with *#preventMeAndChildrenMouseEvents* message, or apply it only to its children with *#preventChildrenMouseEvents*

 #### Event Handlers